mumbIe/Waddler/README.md

 * Supports 3 minigames: Find Four, Mancala and Treasurehunt
 * Supports functions like: Igloos, Puffles, Postcards and more
 * Throttling system
-* Comes with a command system (default commands are already added)
-* Advanced censoring system
-* Multiple plugins

 # Setup